Japan robot maker Fanuc's CEO drags heels but meets investors, analysts

-OSHINO-MURA, Japan The head of Japanese factory robot maker Fanuc Corp said he would address analysts and investors twice a year after avoiding them for years as the once-secretive company slowly opens up to pressure from investors like Daniel Loeb for better governance and shareholder returns.
+OSHINO-MURA, Japan, April 28 The head of Japanese factory robot maker Fanuc Corp said he would address analysts and investors twice a year after avoiding them for years as the once-secretive company slowly opens up to pressure from investors like Daniel Loeb for better governance and shareholder returns.

 A day after doubling its planned dividend payout ratio to 60 percent after calls for more returns from Loeb's activist hedge fund Third Point, Fanuc Chief Executive Yoshiharu Inaba reluctantly met over 80 financial analysts and investors on Tuesday at the company's headquarters near Mount Fuji, a two-hour drive from the capital.